pablodecm/kernelflow/README.md

 # kernelflow

-Kernel density estimation and differentiable histogram and other summaries using tensorflow data flow graphs.
+Experimenting with kernel density estimation and soft histograms (as in differentiable sample statistical summaries) using tensorflow data flow graphs.